Swedish Gustaf's Church: Architecture

 The church is designed in the Jugendstil style and is built in a hard-burnt brownish brick.
-The complex includes church halls, community centre, offices, rectory, staff houses, archives and storage rooms.

-The exterior wall contain a relief designed by Danish artist Henrik Starcke (1899–1973).
+The complex includes church halls, a community centre, offices, a rectory, staff houses, archives and storage rooms.
+The exterior wall contains a relief designed by the Danish artist Henrik Starcke (1899–1973).

 Furnishings

-The current organ has 31 steps and was installed in 1947.
+The current organ has 31 stops and was installed in 1947.
 The pulpit was created by the sculptor Niels Hansen in Copenhagen.
 The altar is of black granite and has the christogram IHS, usually interpreted as Iesus, Hominum Salvator – "Jesus, Savior of man".